lkesteloot/plotter/README.md

 - Whether to display the derivative of the data (`derivative`).
 This can be specified multiple times to compute the second derivative, third derivative, and so on.
 For each derivative, the title in the legend has an apostrophe appended to it.
+- Whether to draw a log plot (`log`).
+This currently only works on the domain.
+All values must be positive for log plots.

 To actually run the binary from the command line, you'll have to add the build directory to your path, copy the binary to a directory already in your path, or run it